Justin Aptaker graduated summa cum laude from the University of Tennessee, earning a B.A. in psychology and a minor in religious studies.

 “He felt himself to have multiple identities, or to merge his own identity with his surroundings.
 Anyone who has read his works knows that his cognitive style is often tortuous, following a sweep of associations rather than a logical course of development.
 All of these features suggest a particular structure of consciousness, in which the rigid dichotomies between reality and fantasy, self and other, cause and effect are softened.
 In some individuals this may represent a form of psychosis; in others it is only the modus vivendi of an extremely open mind.”
 (McCrae, 1994, 260).

-McCrae's description suggests that Openness involves the very cognitive qualities that could predispose someone to having ecstatic experiences.
+McCrae's description suggests that Openness involves the very cognitive qualities that could predispose someone to have ecstatic experiences.
 If Jung indeed epitomized such a “structure of consciousness”, it might help explain the general Neo-Pagan infatuation with Jungian thought.

 It is their openness to and emphasis on embodied spiritual/imaginative experiences which, perhaps more than anything else, renders Pagans a people set apart.
 The dominant culture is still steeped in Enlightenment values, which locate the source of knowledge in rationality.
 With few exceptions—Howard Gardner's theory of multiple intelligences, mentioned earlier, is a striking exception—contemporary society worships at the altar of rational intelligence, as measured on IQ tests.
 “Alternate ways of knowing” (9, 201), as Marylin Motz calls them, are simply less than marketable in industrial or post-industrial economies.
 Aptly, Magliocco mentions Foucault's etiology of madness as a category in opposition to reason, which traces such discourse to the industrial revolution (163).